RAF Kirton in Lindsey: Return to RAF control

 In 2004, the station was returned to RAF control and became the home of No. 1 Air Control Centre (No. 1 ACC), a deployable Air Surveillance and Control System, which relocated from RAF Boulmer.
 The unit refurbished the hangars and associated buildings on the technical site, as well as reopening the Junior Ranks accommodation and Mess.
 Across the road the historic Officers' Mess was reopened as a Combined Officers, Warrant Officers, and SNCOs' Mess.
 The associated Service Families Accommodation was also occupied as well as the Gymnasium.
 In 2005, the opening of the Control and Reporting Centre at nearby RAF Scampton increased personnel numbers significantly.
 Junior Ranks from both stations were accommodated on the RAF Kirton in Lindsey technical site, SNCOs re-occupied the former SNCOs Mess at RAF Scampton and the Officers' Mess at RAF Kirton in Lindsey reverted to Officers only.
 At this time the unit became a satellite administered by, RAF Scampton.

 In 2012, the technical site was vacated when No. 1 ACC moved to RAF Scampton.
 During the same period the Junior Ranks Mess, accommodation blocks and dental centre were all closed.
 Junior Ranks were moved to accommodation at RAF Scampton, while the Officers' Mess again became a Combined Mess for Officers, Warrant Officers and SNCOs.
 The Gym and a number of Service Families Accommodation were retained until 2014 when the final occupants vacated and the houses were handed back to Annington Homes who put them on the open market.
 The technical site was also sold by the MOD in 2014 to Acorn Recyclers.
 Parts of the site are now being used for Airsoft games.

+Present day

+After 85 years, on 11 June 2025 RAF Kirton started to be demolished for 350 homes to be built on the site.
+Also, the landlord requires the Trent Valley Gliding Club, which operated on the main runways, to leave the site by the end of this year, so that it can be returned to agricultural use.
+The club has said they are looking for alternative locations.

+Despite this, the site was visited on 22 May 2025 by the Stowarzyszenie Lotników Polskich (Association of Polish Pilots), who were travelling through Europe to celebrate the 80th anniversary of the end of World War II and to commemorate the wartime Polish pilots.
+RAF Kirton was one of the many bases used by wartime Polish pilots.